 - We work with adults to identify their academic strengths and weaknesses – sometimes placing them in programs that strengthen their math and literacy skills; and

 - Adults are enrolled in educational, vocational and certificate programs that better position them in the job market.

-The Mike Young Education Fund assists parents who are pursuing educational and vocational training and youth who are pursuing their post-secondary education, or who are enrolled in a private school.
+The Mike Young Education Fund assists parents who are pursuing educational and vocational training and youth who are pursuing their post-secondary education, or who are enrolled in a private school by granting financial aid.